bacnguyencong/CytoDMLMJ/README.md

 ### Prerequisites
 DMLMJ has been tested using MATLAB 2010A and later on Windows and Linux (Mac should be fine).
+A python implementation of DMLMJ can be found [here](https://github.com/jlsuarezdiaz/pyDML).

 ## Installation of DMLMJ
 Download the folder "DMLMJ" into the directory of your choice.
 Then within MATLAB go to file >> Set path... and add the directory containing "DMLMJ" to the list (if it isn't already).
 That's it.